martredi/ibm-websphere-liberty-buildpack/docs/framework-jrebel-agent.md

 # JRebel Agent Framework
 This framework enables the use of [JRebel][jrebel] with deployed applications.
-The JRebel agent is added to the JVM with the [JRebel Remoting][remoting] plugin enabled.
+Pushing any [JRebel Cloud/Remote][remoting] enabled application (containing `rebel-remote.xml`) to the Bluemix cloud platform will automatically download the latest version of JRebel and set it up for use.
+The JRebel agent is added to the JVM with the [JRebel Cloud/Remote][remoting] plugin enabled.

 <table>
   <tr>